Nonac/PIMS/Report/System_design/README.md

 ### Desktop app
 ![desktopAppUML](desktopApp_UML.png)

 The basic object-oriented model for this project is shown in the figure.
-The DashboardView part of the picture is the view part of the MVM model.
-This section is dominated by the build program view section, so it is mainly for the construction of the program's graphical interface, with buildUI functions dominating.
+The DashboardView part of the picture is the view part of the MVC model.
+This section is dominated by the build program view section, so it is mainly for the construction of the program's graphical interface, with  UI build()  functions dominating.
 The Database section shows the Model section.
 The GETS and RECEIVES functions are the main ones. where MessageType is the important message storage abstract class that defines all data types.
 Event is the main controller part.
-Mainly for the interaction of the desktop app with the barrier and the interaction of the desktop app with the web client. mqtt is also mainly applied in this part as a means of communication.
+Mainly for the interaction of the desktop app with the barrier and the interaction of the desktop app with the web client.
+MQTT is also mainly applied in this part as a means of communication.

+The overall architecture of the desktop side is designed in such a way that multiple people can work together on the same project using object-oriented design.
+The back-end engineer first builds the underlying model and data structure part as the overall framework, and the rest of the system can build the remaining components based on the framework.
+Because the back-end engineers need to dock both the web and M5Stack data processing needs, the two back-end engineers are working on the model and controller, respectively.
+As the data structure becomes more complex, the model part will be satisfied with more than simple GETS() and SET() methods, more logical calculations will be performed inside the model.
+And controllers are more concerned with receiving and sending data streams at MQTT, thus separating the model from the controller.
+So we have a relatively independent build view file in the architecture to handle the build() method of building images.

 ### Web app
 ![web](Web_Chart.png)